tenhundredtrees/transitions/docs/research/small-wins-reality-based.md

-# Small Wins Reality Check: When Villages Have Lost Hope 💔
+<link rel="stylesheet" href="../assets/mobile-blog-style.css"># Small Wins Reality Check: When Villages Have Lost Hope 💔

 > *Addressing the harsh truth: People lack confidence and resources.
 They see "techbro solutions" as irrelevant.
 What really works when trust is broken and survival is the priority?*